TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-vnetpeering-diagnostics-remotevnetneed.md

 />
 # We ran connectivity diagnostics on your resource and found an issue.
 <!--issueDescription-->
-Microsoft Azure has identified virtual network peering  <!--$VirtualNetworkPeering-->[VirtualNetworkPeering] does not have 'Use Remote Gateway enabled, but  <!--$VirtualNetworkPeering-->VirtualNetworkPeering<!--/$VirtualNetworkPeering-->has 'Allow Gateway Transit' enabled.
+Microsoft Azure has identified virtual network peering  <!--$VirtualNetworkPeering-->[VirtualNetworkPeering]<!--/$VirtualNetworkPeering--> does not have 'Use Remote Gateway enabled, but  <!--$VirtualNetworkPeering-->VirtualNetworkPeering<!--/$VirtualNetworkPeering-->has 'Allow Gateway Transit' enabled.
 Both these settings need to be enabled in order to successfully use the gateway for transit in VNet Peering.
-[Learn how to properly configura Gateway Transit for VNet Peering](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-peering-gateway-transit)
+[Learn how to properly configure Gateway Transit for VNet Peering](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-peering-gateway-transit)
 <!--/issueDescription-->
 ## Complete VNet Peering connection
 1. From a browser, navigate to http://portal.azure.com and, if necessary, sign in with your Azure account.